Idle Time: Meaning, Causes & What It’s Costing Your Business

 Idle time calculation

 Scheduled production time refers to the total time allocated for production during a shift or work period, assuming no delays or interruptions.
 It represents the planned time when assets, machinery or employees are expected to be productive.
-Actual production time, on the other hand, is the time during which production is actually carried out, excluding any periods of unproductivity or delays.
+Actual production time, on the other hand, is the period of time during which production is actually carried out, excluding any periods of unproductivity or delays.

-For example, consider a factory scheduled to operate for eight hours (480 minutes).
+Consider a factory scheduled to operate for eight hours (480 minutes).
 However, due to a material delay, the team on the production line can only operate for seven hours (420 minutes).
 The idle time would be the difference between the scheduled production time and the actual production time:

 Idle Time: 480 minutes – 420 minutes = 60 minutes